 As a privately-held business, you don’t need to have annual audited financial statements prepared by an accountant.
 You do need to have a professional review your numbers regularly as well as suggest ways to safeguard your financial information and your money as theft protection measures.
 Safeguards can include simple steps such as better password protection or controls over access to the company’s financial data; you may also want to use more sophisticated monitoring.
 Financing

 - You may want or need to raise additional funds to grow your business or undertake a specific purchase or project.
 An accountant can:

-- Discuss whether you’ll want to seek equity financing (where you bring in a new investor) or debt financing (where you borrow from a bank, a vendor, or other source).
+- Discuss whether you’ll want to seek equity financing (where you bring in a new investor) or debt financing (where you borrow from a bank, a vendor, or another source).

 - Refer you to possible lenders and investors.
-Accountant often have a network of people that they can approach and who may be in a position to help you find capital.
+Accountants often have a network of people that they can approach and who may be in a position to help you find capital.